-If you turn to private student loans, you might be able to find fixed rates anywhere between the low 5% range all the way to almost 15%.
+If you turn to private student loans, you might be able to find fixed rates anywhere between the low 4% to just above 13%.
 You can get slightly lower starting variable rates, but these will fluctuate with the market.

 The Benefits of Debt Consolidation

-If you consolidate debt with your mortgage, rates right now are in the low to mid 5% range on a 30-year fixed loan.
+If you consolidate debt with your mortgage, rates right now are in the high 3% – low 4% range on a 30-year fixed loan.
 Your rate is dependent on a variety of financial factors.

 You do have to leave a certain amount of equity in your home if you want to take cash out, so it’s important to do some math upfront to make sure it makes sense for you.

-If you have an FHA or conventional loan, you’ll need to leave at least 15% equity in your home following the close of your cash-out transaction.
+If you have an FHA or conventional loan, you’ll need to leave at least 20% equity in your home following the close of your cash-out transaction a 1-unit primary property.
+Multiple units may require more equity depending on the type of loan you’re getting.
 Therefore, you’ll want to make sure that the amount of equity you’re converting into cash will still be enough to cover paying off the desired student loan balances.

-The notable exception to this equity restriction is for a VA loan, where you can borrow up to the full value of your home.
+The notable exception to this equity restriction is for a VA loan, where you can borrow up to the full value of your home if you have a median FICO® of 680 or higher.
+If your median score is 620 or higher, you’ll have to leave 10% equity in the home.
 However, to qualify for a VA loan, you have to be an eligible active-duty service member, veteran or surviving spouse.
 If the VA loan is available to you, it offers some great benefits.

 If you think a cash-out debt consolidation is right for you, you can apply online with Rocket Mortgage® by Quicken Loans.
 You can also get started over the phone by speaking with one of our Home Loan Experts at (800) 785-4788.
 If you have questions, you can go ahead and leave them for us in the comments below.